U.S. heart guidelines threaten hot new cholesterol drugs

 The drugmakers are hoping the U.S. Food and Drug Administration will approve their PCSK9 inhibitors on the basis of their ability to lower LDL.
 In the meantime, they are conducting their own outcomes studies to eventually prove to regulators that their medicines actually lower the risk of heart attack and stroke.

 Mark Schoenebaum, an analyst with ISI Group, said the new heart-protection guidelines “appear to raise the bar for cholesterol-lowering drugs” that are not statins.
-He said use of Amgen’s PCSK9 inhibitor, called AMG 145, if it is approved, could be slowed until data from the drug’s outcomes trial arrives in late 2017 or early 2018.
+He said use of Amgen’s PCSK9 inhibitor, called AMG 145 or evolocumab, if it is approved, could be slowed until data from the drug’s outcomes trial arrives in late 2017 or early 2018.

 Moreover, Schoenebaum said it remains to be seen whether the new guidelines, formulated by the American Heart Association and the American College of Cardiology, will affect the willingness of U.S. and European regulators to approve the new class of cholesterol fighters.